 - Multiple script submissions are not required, but certainly appreciated

-- Your work must be uploaded to a Git-based service (Github preferred)
+- Your work must be uploaded to a public Git-based service (Github preferred)

 - Do not modify the application material while the application is still pending